WASHINGTON STATE OFFICE OF CIVIL LEGAL AID

 Underwriting Justice | Ensuring Accountability

-In 2021, the Legislature expanded a child’s right to counsel in dependency proceedings.
+Attorney representation of children in child welfare proceedings is a nationally recognized best practice.
+With the demonstrated success of standards-based legal representation in the state, the Legislature expanded a child’s right to counsel in dependency proceedings on a statewide basis in 2021.
 Codified at RCW 13.34.212(3), this new legislation ensures, subject to the availability of funds appropriated for this purpose:

-- Appointment of counsel for all children 8-17 years old at or before the commencement of the shelter care hearing and for any pending or open dependency case where counsel has not already been appointed or privately secured
+- Appointment of counsel for all children 8 through 17 years of age at or before the commencement of the shelter care hearing and for any pending or open dependency case where counsel has not already been appointed or privately secured.

 Attorneys contracted with OCLA are required to adhere to the Children’s Representation Practice, Caseload, and Training Standards adopted by the Washington State Supreme Court Commission on Children in Foster Care in September 2022.